 Lip Augmentation is here to stay.
 But consumers will demand greater finesse, not only in how injectables are used for the lips, but in how they are combined to enhance, rejuvenate and refresh the entire facial appearance.

-Modern Day Fillers and Beauty Predictions for 2018
+Modern Day Fillers and Beauty Predictions

 Why Not EVERYONE is a good candidate for lip augmentation